Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Theoretical Understanding on the Generalization of the Visual Prompting

 {\textbf{Remark 2) Comparison between VP and BlackVIP. }} According to the above analysis, the following three components are crucial to induce successful generalization in visual prompting classifiers: 1) learned offset $v_{\phi^{*}}(x)$, 2) minimum variance among visual prompt elements $\min\{\sigma_{i}\}_{i=1}^{d}$, and 3) the difference between output probabilities of the most and second-most probable classes from base classifier $\mathcal{F}$.
 Because the third component is shared for VP and BlackVIP, we focus on the first two components for comparison of VP and BlackVIP in terms of their generalization capability.
-About the learned offset $v_{\phi^{*}}(x)$, VP uses a universal prompt $v_{\phi^{*}}(x)=\phi$ regardless of input $x$ while BlackVIP adopt input-dependent prompt $v_{\phi^{*}}(x)$ which is depend on the input $x$ during both train-time and test-time.
+Upon learning offset $v_{\phi^{*}}(x)$, VP uses a universal prompt $v_{\phi^{*}}(x)=\phi$ regardless of input $x$ while BlackVIP adopts an input-dependent prompt $v_{\phi^{*}}(x)$ which depends on the input $x$ during both the train-time and the test-time.
 Therefore, our BlackVIP has significantly better capability to modify the incorrect classification of the base model on train samples, $\mathcal{F}(x_{\text{train}})$, and results in generalization for test sample $\mathcal{F}(x_{\text{train}}+\delta)$.
 Moreover, the radius of robustness guarantee is much more flexible in BlackVIP due to its input-dependency on the variance of visual prompt.
 We speculate that this kind of conditional coverage of BlackVIP assists flexible generalization depending on the samples' intrinsic variation, and results in better transfer learning performance across diverse environments.

 In Figure \ref{fig:thm_illu}, we compare the generalization behavior of RS, VP, and BlackVIP with an illustration of the classifier decision boundary (b), and empirical validation on EuroSAT 16-shot classification task under a white-box true gradient setting (c).
 Although RS achieves strong robustness to $L_{2}$-noise , which is expected given its theoretical property, RS cannot improve the false predictions of the base classifier.
 Meanwhile, VP and BlackVIP can adapt the base classifier with a few in-distribution samples, and both successfully improve its in-distribution generalization.
 BlackVIP shows better $L_{2}$-robustness compared to VP in practice due to its flexible prompt design principle.